 (some images (C) Alex Tasker).
 Thanks also to Sue Wainwright and Vesta Charlesworth for other photos)

-Early efforts are looking good with the initial model below produced while still on the trip.
+Early efforts were looking good with the initial model below produced while still on the trip.

 Trip Report: Project Highball 3: Mike’s Edition – report by Vesta